chuk-yong/keras-relu-elu-comparison/README.md

 50000/50000 [=====================] - 41s 814us/step - loss: 0.7545 - acc: 0.7409 - val_loss: 0.7362 - val_acc: 0.7489

 ### ELU is awesome!
 Switching to elu, it returned 95% accuracy!
+And also faster...

     Train on 50000 samples, validate on 10000 samples Epoch 1/20